 At Durrie Vision, we believe educating our patients about how vision works and what is changing with the eyes over time empowers them to make the best decision to see well over their lifetime.
-Recognizing early symptoms of cataracts is one way to minimize their negative affect on vision, as we can treat the cataract surgically before the impact is so significant.
+Recognizing early symptoms of cataracts is one way to minimize their negative affect on vision, as we can treat the cataract early and avoid further deterioration of vision.

 Read on to learn more about six early symptoms of cataracts.

 - Cloudy vision: Cataracts decrease the transmission of light to the retina and can make the vision appear generally foggy, less bold or crisp, and less bright.